yashpriyam/ts-fundamentals-fem/README.md

 Learning Typescript fundamentals with Mike North from LinkedIn

-Typescript is superset to javascript, capable of doing that javscript can do, and with a lot of strict implications upon on the developer to minimize bugs and side effects and random function outputs!!
+Typescript is superset to javascript, capable of doing what javscript can do, and with a lot of strict implications upon on the developer to minimize bugs and side effects and random function outputs!!